dollaratbrp/optimus/README.md

 - #### Satisfaction of minimums

-  Using the inventory remaining from last step and considering **wishes** that are still unfulfilled, we run trough each plant to plant begining by the ones with the lowest priority number and try to build enough loads to satisfy their minimums expected if it wasn't reached earlier
+  Using the inventory remaining from last step and considering **wishes** that are still unfulfilled, we run trough each plant to plant begining by the ones with the lowest priority number and try to build enough loads to satisfy their minimum expected if it wasn't reached earlier

   Items that could not made it to the loads are sent back to the available inventory for the next step

 - #### Satisfaction of maximums

-  Using the inventory remaining from last step and considering **wishes** that are still unfulfilled, we run trough each plant to plant begining by the ones with the lowest priority number and try to build enough loads to satisfy their maximums expected if it wasn't reached earlier
+  Using the inventory remaining from last step and considering **wishes** that are still unfulfilled, we run trough each plant to plant begining by the ones with the lowest priority number and try to build enough loads to satisfy their maximum expected if it wasn't reached earlier

   Items that could not made it to the loads are sent back to the available inventory for the next step